Bo Hines

 Ethics Framework and Legal Gaps

 On his first day in office, January 20, 2025, Trump rescinded the Biden-era ethics executive order (EO 14148) and did not issue a replacement ethics pledge for executive branch employees.
 17 Under the statutory framework of 18 USC 207, senior employees face a one-year cooling-off period on representational communications before their former agency after leaving government.
-17 Legal analysis suggests that Hines's role as CEO of a private company, rather than as a lobbyist making direct representations to Congress or the White House, may fall outside the narrow scope of Section 207.
+17 Legal analysts have noted that Hines's role as CEO of a private company, rather than as a lobbyist making direct representations to Congress or the White House, may fall outside the narrow scope of Section 207.
 17 The Biden-era pledge would have imposed a broader two-year ban on lobbying or representing interests before one's former agency.
 17

 The dual-hat arrangement further complicates the ethics picture.
 After leaving his full-time position, Hines continued as a Special Government Employee assisting Sacks on AI policy.
 14 SGEs are limited to 130 days per year but remain subject to 18 USC 208, which prohibits participation in government matters that affect one's own financial interests.
 14 Whether Hines's AI advisory work intersected with matters affecting Tether or the stablecoin market has not been publicly addressed.